What Are Biologics?

 People who are taking a biologic medication should carry a biological therapy alert card with them at all times.
 If you have to be treated in an emergency situation, this will enable healthcare providers to know you are taking a biological medication that may put you at increased risk of infection.
 They will also need this information to determine other drugs you can and cannot be given.

-Common biologic medications for psoriasis are:
+Biologic medications for psoriasis include:

 What is Cosentyx (secukinumab)?

 Cosentyx is a biologic drug with the active ingredient secukinumab.
 It is a relatively new drug prescribed to those with moderate to severe plaque psoriasis.
 Cosentyx is a type of medication called an interleukin 17-A (IL-17A) blocker and works by blocking the function of the IL-17A proteins, which contribute to the excess inflammation that causes psoriatic symptoms.
 Cosentyx is taken long-term through injections1.